OxfordRSE/softeng-daycourse/modules/testing.md

 pytest: a framework for automated testing
 - Automatically finds any function starting in `test_` or ends in `_test`
 - Produces a report indicating test status
-- Many advanced features (e.g. mocks, fixtures)
+- Many advanced features (e.g. exception testing, mocks, fixtures)
 - Install with `pip install pytest`
 - Run with `pytest` (or `pytest -v` for an itemised view)

 Testing investment should match the software's complexity and usage

 <!--
-PyTest provides a convenient report across all tests -->
+Rather than managing tests manually, PyTest provides a convenient package to collate and run tests across a codebase, producing a reports with their status.
+-->

 ---